-• Indonesia is a growing nation characterized by a strong patriarchal culture.
+- Indonesia is a growing nation characterized by a strong patriarchal culture.
 Currently, paternal involvement during the perinatal period is infrequent in society.

-• However, the assumption that gender responsiveness is rare does not necessarily imply that no one has implemented it.

-• This study identified 4 themes related to paternal involvement in maternal healthcare throughout the perinatal period: Financial support, ensuring a healthy pregnancy, preparing for a safe birth, and postpartum support elements.

-• This study yields novel insights regarding fathers' participation in maternal health care during the perinatal phase.

-• Their willingness to assume paternal responsibilities fosters a conducive environment that enhances maternal and child health.

-• It suggests a transformation in the patriarchal society in Indonesia, characterized by a father's active engagement in maternal health care during the perinatal period.
+However, the assumption that gender responsiveness is rare, does not necessarily imply that no one has implemented it. - This study identified four themes related to paternal involvement in maternal healthcare throughout the perinatal period: financial support, ensuring a healthy pregnancy, preparing for a safe birth, and postpartum support elements. - •.
+This study yields novel insights regarding fathers' participation in maternal healthcare during the perinatal phase.
+Their willingness to assume paternal responsibilities fosters a conducive environment that enhances maternal and child health.
+This indicates a transformation in patriarchal society in Indonesia, characterized by a father's active engagement in maternal health care during the perinatal period.